 It’s got a large screen (although not as high-res, nor as premium tech), and virtually the same dual-camera setup.
 It’s not quite as powerful in low light as the iPhone X, but it’s certainly capable, and it’s the ‘next phone down’ on the Apple phone ladder.

-If the iPhone 8 Plus is the one to go for if you’re not looking for an X, then the iPhone 8 is the one to choose if you want something more manageable in the palm.
+If the iPhone 8 Plus size turns you off, then the iPhone 8 is the one to choose if you want something more manageable in the palm.
+Both phones have the old-fashioned home button you're used to.

 - Read our iPhone 8 Plus review